dotnet/roslyn-api-docs/readme.md

 That repository contains the source for conceptual documentation, tutorials and more, including all the documentation on the .NET Compiler Platform SDK.

-This remainder of this file has notes which NuGet packages make up the .NET Compiler SDK Meta-package.
+The remainder of this file has notes which NuGet packages make up the .NET Compiler SDK metapackage.

 ## NuGet Packages that comprise the Roslyn APIs